State Department security officials weren't notified of 'imminent' threats to US embassies - Local News 8

 One senior State Department official described being “blindsided” when the administration justified the deadly Reaper drone strike on Soleimani by saying Iran’s “shadow commander” was behind an imminent threat to blow up US embassies.
 CNN has reached out to the White House for comment on claims that the State Department officials were taken by surprise.

-Trump claimed at an Ohio rally that Soleimani “was actively planning new attacks,” then told Fox News, “I believe it probably would’ve been four embassies.”
+Trump claimed at an Ohio rally that Soleimani “was actively planning new attacks,” then told Fox News, “I believe it probably would’ve been four embassies,” naming Baghdad as one.
 Senior administration officials around the President have repeatedly pointed to danger facing US embassies in the Middle East.

 But State Department officials remain in the dark about the specific nature of that threat, the sources said.
 These officials also say the State Department did not produce the analysis that US embassies in the Middle East faced an imminent threat, the legally required threshold to justify Soleimani’s killing.